juancocina/Scheduler/Back/README.md

 This file will handle storing the tasks and making the schedule, as well as sending the message to pythonsms.py to be delivered to the phone number.
+## Note regarding this file: the following is pseudo code for a potential solution
+def searchDB():
+- search the database given a username
+- order the return by timestamps
+- make a list with all given informatio
+- for X in List:
+- create a new object, whos constructor takes time, a number, and task description

+The most difficult thing here might be creating the class that I can call on to create said object...